Flashpoint Chicago: Campus

 The Flashpoint Chicago campus occupied the fifth and sixths floors of the historic Burnham Center building at 28 North Clark Street in the downtown Chicago Loop.

 The campus was located near museums, performance venues, and a wide range of annual cultural events.
 The neighborhood is bordered on the north by Chicago's historic theatre district and the Chicago Riverwalk and on the east by Millennium Park and the shoreline of Lake Michigan.

-Chicago area attractions are easily accessible to students and faculty via public transportation, by bikeshare, or on foot.
-Union Station, offering Amtrak and Metra train transportation, is a 15-minute walk from the campus.
-CTA train stations are located a few blocks from the campus, offering public transit access to city destinations and both O'Hare International Airport and Midway International Airport.

 Flashpoint Chicago's 52-seat screening room was a space for students in all disciplines to view professional work and showcase their own productions.
 The screening room was equipped with 4K projection, Blu-ray playback, 7.1 surround sound, and wireless microphone and computer connections for speakers and presenters.

 In 2019, Flashpoint expanded upon existing studio space and built a full scale, three-wall set in the middle of campus.
 Adjoining this studio are classroom/production office spaces and a wardrobe, makeup and props room, as well as a film student meeting room.
 Down the hall is a second, black-box rehearsal studio.
 All of these resources are accessible to students right in the middle of campus.